-As stated earlier, the FY20 budget represents a conservative financial plan, it not only addresses increased demand for City services, but also balances the pressure on the budget to address operational needs and deferred maintenance issues.
+As stated earlier, the FY21 budget represents a conservative financial plan, it not only addresses increased demand for City services, but also balances the pressure on the budget to address operational needs and deferred maintenance issues.
 Much work remains to be done to position the City to be competitive in the 21st Century.
 Technology Improvements, infrastructure improvements, and investments in human capital (employees), all compete for scarce resources within the public sector.
 The measure of success lies in how we balance these needs and resources to create a better City of Kaufman for our citizens, business owners, and visitors.

-The proposed FY20 budget includes a slight decrease of \$3,000 or 0.043% in General Fund operating expenditures, when compared to the previous year's budget.
-The FY20 budget includes an increase of \$78,279 or 1.69% in the business-type fund operating expenditures when compared to the previous year's budget.
-For FY20, staff's goal was to fund as many needs as possible, while seeking to align and allocate scarce resources with City Council's priorities identified in the strategy map and the strategic hits and misses scorecard.
+Excluding capital transfers, Chapter 380 agreement reimbursements, and Tax Increment Reinvestment Zone (TIRZ) reimbursements, the proposed FY21 budget includes an increase of \$23,883 or 0.34% in General Fund operating expenditures, and a decrease of \$2,672 or .05% in the business-type fund operating expenditures when compared to the previous year's budget.
+For FY21, staff's goal was to fund as many needs as possible, while seeking to align and allocate scarce resources with City Council's priorities identified in the strategy map and the strategic hits and misses' scorecard.

-Although, it was impossible to fund all the needs requested, staff was successfully able to incorporate a 3%, 5%, or 10% COLA for most of the organization, fund two new full-time positions in Administration, one part-time position in Finance, one promotion in the Fire department, and 4 summer hires in the Parks department, incorporate additional park maintenance funds to affect the significant improvements within our park system, fund \$15,000 for janitorial services for our new Municipal Complex and future Civic Center, continue to fund chapter 380 agreement commitments, including KLLM, fund the Texas Municipal Retirement System Consumer Price Index participation at 50% Repeating, fund a 5-year lease of nine police vehicles and four public works vehicles, fund the schematic design and construction budget for the Community Center, fund \$150,000 Street Maintenance/Rehab (primarily dedicated to curb & sidewalk repair), and fund \$389,228 from the Street Maintenance Fund (from the sales tax reallocation of 1/4 penny Sales Tax to street rehabilitation.
-The following sections discuss each of these allocations in more detail and how each of them address issues and/or align with City Council priorities identified in the strategy map and/or on the hits and misses scorecard.
+Although, it was impossible to fund all the needs requested, staff was successfully able to incorporate a 3% COLA across the organization as well as a senior management payment adjustment to bring them competitive with their peers, effective January 2021, assuming a return of normal operations, comparable to previous quarter one of fiscal year 2020.
+The City was also able to successfully adjust entry-level Maintenance Technicians in Public Works to a starting salary of \$30,000 (14.42/hour).
+In addition, the city added four new Summer Hire positions (for maintenance of parks), as well as a full-time building official.
+Fiscal year 2021, also continued to fund chapter 380 agreement commitments, including KLLM, funded the Texas Municipal Retirement System Consumer Price Index participation at 50% Repeating, funded a 5-year lease of eleven vehicles, four police vehicles, four public works vehicles, two fire vehicles, and one code enforcement vehicle, through the Enterprise Fleet Management Program.
+The city also funded new playground equipment, a Disc Golf Course, and an exterior fence replacement at City Lakes Park, \$50,000 in Street Maintenance/Rehab (primarily dedicated to curb & sidewalk repair), \$408,690 in street maintenance repairs from the Street Maintenance Fund (funded through the sales tax reallocation of 1/4 penny Sales Tax to street rehabilitation), as well as, additional park maintenance funds to affect significant improvements within our park system.
+The following sections discuss each of these allocations in more detail and how each of them address issues and/or align with City Council priorities identified in the strategy map and/or on the hits and misses' scorecard.